.

 Reforms That Drive Growth And Excellence —

-Our advocacy creates conditions where auctioneers and valuers thrive.
-We support growth and profitability while promoting integrity, excellence, and public confidence.
+Our member-driven advocacy creates conditions where auctioneers and valuers thrive.
+AVAA supports the sector’s growth and profitability while promoting integrity, excellence, and public confidence.
 By engaging policymakers and championing balanced regulation, the AVAA sustains professional standards alongside business success.

 Issues Directly Relevant To The Profession —